Priyanka-GD/DesignPatterns/ReadME.md

 would need to interact with each of these subsystems directly, leading to complex and tightly coupled code.
 Using the Facade pattern, a OrderFacade class can be created to encapsulate these steps:

+#### Proxy Design Pattern

+- Lazy Loading: This technique defers the creation of an expensive object until it's actually needed.
+  In this case, the RealImage object is only loaded from disk when it's displayed.
+- Proxy Class: A proxy class acts as a placeholder for the real object.
+It provides the same interface but delegates the actual work to the real object when necessary.
+- Access Control: Proxies can be used to implement security policies by checking authentication before allowing access to the real object.
+- Caching: Proxies can cache frequently used data to improve performance.
+- Logging and Monitoring: Proxies can be a convenient place to add logging and monitoring code to track usage and identify potential issues.
+- Example: In applications like image galleries, loading all high-resolution images at once can slow performance and waste memory.
+  Using a Virtual Proxy pattern solves this by initially loading lightweight placeholders instead of the full images.
+  The high-resolution image only loads when the user scrolls to it, improving application responsiveness and optimizing resource use.
+  This approach provides a smoother user experience while reducing unnecessary memory and CPU usage.